joshfinnie/pushfile/README.md

     $ pushfile /path/to/file.ext

+To create a unique file name, you can use the `-u` flag:

+    $ pushfile -u /path/to/file.ext

 ## Changelog

+0.3 - Implenmeted PushFile using the native AWS SDK instead of out-dated package

-0.2.0 - Implemented feature that turns all pushed files public by default.
+0.2 - Implemented feature that turns all pushed files public by default.